LiliaFramework/Lilia/docs/docs/libraries/lia.logger.md

 **Purpose**

-Initializes the logging system and converts any legacy text logs.
+Initialises the logging system and converts any legacy text logs.

 **Parameters**

-* None
+* *None*

 **Realm**